-We make the rest of the journey in relative silence with Himari occasionally pointing out how this sakura was of the Somei Yoshino variety or that tree was a Kawazu-zakura variety.
+We make the rest of the journey in relative silence with Himari occasionally pointing out types of trees.

 The seed of hope has suddenly started to open.
 The vines are furious, gripping my throat tighter and tighter.
 I want to claw at my neck and scream for the gods to help me.
 Himari turns around and nods, humming her affirmation.

-Less than five minutes later, we reach the top of Mount Yoshinoyama— the end of the path— and are easily able to find Himari’s family in a secluded, quiet picnicking spot.
-Not to mention….
+Less than five minutes later, we reach the top of Mount Yoshinoyama – the end of the path – and find Himari’s family in a secluded, quiet picnic spot.

 “Woah, look at that view!”
 I say, looking out into the valley.

-For as far as the eye can see there's pink.
-Not an in-your-face kind of pink.
-A lullaby pink— a pink that's soft and gentle but demands your attention.
-Each tree seems to sing a slightly different shade of its lullaby.
-It looks like something straight out of a fairy tale, like a blessing from Ko-No-Hana herself.
+For as far as the eye can see there’s pink.
+A lullaby pink.
+A pink that’s soft and gentle but demands your attention.
+Each tree seems to sing a slightly different shade.
+It is a fairy tale, like a blessing from Ko-No-Hana herself.

-A strong breeze blows, pulling fallen sakura petals off the ground into a whirlwind of pink— with me in the middle of it.
-The wind catches in my haori like a sailboat's sail, the fabric billowing and flowing.
+A strong breeze blows, pulling fallen sakura petals off the ground into a whirlwind of pink, with me in the middle.
+The wind catches in my haori like a boat’s sail, the fabric billowing and flowing.
 The petals catch in my hair and brush past my legs and arms.
-The wind goes as quickly as it came, leaving the airborne petals to fall to the earth.
-I giggle when the soft edges of the petals tickle the palms of my hands as they float into them.
-I can't stop smiling.
+I can’t stop smiling.

-The vine that had thrived in my anxiety and worry quickly withers away.
+The vine that had thrived in my anxiety and worry has completely withered away.
 The strong breeze blows it away, leaving only the seed of hope in its wake.

-I turn around, only to find that Himari and Kasper have started talking to Himari’s family.
-Himari is hugging a young woman that looks similar to her in appearance.
+I turn around to find Himari and Kasper talking to Himari’s family.
+Himari is hugging a young woman, similar in appearance.
 It must be her sister, Tsubaki.
-Kasper is shaking the hand of Himari’s father— a stocky man with greying, thinning hair.
-I decide to go over and introduce myself.
+Kasper is shaking the hand of Himari’s father, a stocky man with graying hair.
+I join them.

 With formalities out of the way, Himari’s family invites us to join them on the leisure sheet, telling us to help ourselves to the delicious spread of food Himari’s mother made.
 We add our own purchases to the banquet, all of us digging into the delicious spread.
-As I take a bite out of an onigiri, I give Kasper a look.
+As I bite into an onigiri, I give Kasper a look.

 “What’s that look for?” he asks me, raising an eyebrow.